Sick Discus? - Common Discus Treatments

 Gill Flukes are a very comon issue amongst discus especially at younger ages attributing to many issues with discus fry around the 4 week age. the fish will be observed breathing heavily from one sige of their gills and will often try scratch on objects in the aquarium flicking and scraping themselves trying to rid themselves of the itch.

-Again there are many products that can be used to treat gill flukes, those being Kusuri Wormer Plus, Praziquantel or Trichlorafon.
+Again there are many products that can be used to treat gill flukes, those being Kusuri Wormer Plus, Praziquantel or Trichlorofon.
 Quite often a couple treatments may be required.
 Formalin treatments have aslo proven to be quite effective against gill and external parasites.

 External Bacterial Infections